 To complete a Free School Meal application for your child/children, please follow the link below.
 Derbyshire County Council will send you a letter within a week of you filling out the online application to let you know the outcome.
-Your child or children can then get their free school lunch straight away and your application will last throughout the entire school life of your children. https://apps.derbyshire.gov.uk/applications/formBuilder/free-school- meals/7471C4OD-CA68-4B81-AA2D-32DCDA6OCCCO
+Your child or children can then get their free school lunch straight away and your application will last throughout the entire school life of your children.
+Free School Meals